-A theoretical way to tackle the issue of insufficient resources at a network level, while adequately considering the CH value of a bridge, is to adopt a novel Digital Twin (DT) paradigm.
-A DT contains a virtual replica of a real-world bridge and a connectivity module that allows both the physical and virtual assets to be synchronized along the life cycle stages of the bridge.
-The 3D geometry of the bridge can be created through a Bridge Information Modelling (BrIM) approach, whereas a mechanical twin can be constructed in Finite Element (FE) software.
+A theoretical way to tackle the issue of insufficient resources at a network level, while adequately considering the CH value of a bridge, is to adopt a novel Digital Twin (DT) paradigm (Shabani et al., 2022).
+A DT of a bridge contains a virtual replica of a realworld bridge and a connectivity module that allows both the physical and virtual assets to be synchronized along the life cycle stages of the asset.
+The 3D geometry of the bridge can be created through a Bridge Information Modelling (BrIM) approach, whereas a structural twin can be constructed in Finite Element (FE) software.
 Sensors installed during a Bridge Health Monitoring (BHM) process can provide data about the environmental conditions, loads and response of the structure to those loads, either at local-element or global bridge scale.
 A series of damage and decay scenarios can be simulated on the virtual asset, which will reproduce the structural response of its physical counterpart through a series of FE models.
-This digital approach allows testing the bridge and generating the required data under several "normal" and "damaged" scenarios necessary for training Artificial Intelligence (AI) data-driven models such as anomaly detection algorithms (ADAs) capable to detect damage in quasi-real time.
-The bridge management stakeholder uses the generated information to make an informed decision, thus optimising the resources it has at its disposal.
-Therefore, a DT methodology leads to improved bridge performance and CH conservation, an increase in the bridge service life and an eventual reduction of the maintenance and operation costs of the bridge network.
+This digital approach allows testing the bridge and generating the required data under several "normal" and "damaged" scenarios necessary for training Artificial Intelligence (AI) data-driven models such as Anomaly Detection Algorithms (ADAs) capable to detect damage in quasi-real time.
+The bridge management team or other stakeholders use the generated information to make an informed decision, thus optimizing the resources they have at their disposal.
+Therefore, the employment of a DT methodology leads to improved bridge performance and CH conservation, an increase in the bridge service life, and an eventual reduction of the maintenance and operation costs of the bridge network.

-The aim of this systematic review is to collect and synthesise state-of-the-art knowledge and information about how BrIM, FE and BHM are combined and used in the creation of DTs of bridges and how these models could generate damage scenarios to be used by AI ADAs for damage detection on bridges (especially in those bridges with CH value).
-To this end, the proposed systematic review answers the following questions; (a) what are the most efficient ways to build bridge DTs based on BrIM, FEs and BHM?, and (b) what are the best ADAs that could be used on the damage detection of conventional and CH bridges?
+This systematic review aims to collect and synthesize state-ofthe-art knowledge and information about how BrIM, FE, and BHM are combined and used in the creation of DTs of bridges and how the use of these models could generate damage scenarios to be employed by AI ADAs for damage detection on bridges (especially for bridges with high CH value).
+To this end, the proposed systematic review answers the following questions: i) what are the available ways to build bridge DTs based on BrIM, FEs, and BHM?; and ii) what are the available ADAs that could be used in the damage detection of conventional and CH bridges?

-The value of this paper lies in the need of having a comprehensive perspective of the current state of the art as the keystone for further research and development.
-The rest of this paper is organized as follows: Section 2 presents the methodology applied for the search strategy, bibliometric analysis and synthesis of the found information, Section 3 contains the bibliometric results and Section 4, the narrative synthesis.
+The value of this study lies in the need of having a comprehensive perspective of the current state of the art as the keystone for further research and development.
+The rest of this paper is organized as follows: Section 2 presents the methodology applied for the search strategy, bibliometric analysis, and synthesis of the found information, Section 3 contains the bibliometric results, and Section 4, the narrative synthesis.
 Finally, in Section 5 some conclusions are drawn, highlighting the gaps and further research suggestions derived from the systematic review work.